 A person who has Type 1 diabetes (and some with Type 2) accomplishes this by injecting or infusing insulin.
 To replicate the pancreas’s slow, steady release of insulin around the clock, basal insulin is used, and to handle the glucose from meals, bolus insulin is taken.

-When injecting insulin, a long-acting insulin such as Lantus or Levemir may be used to serve as basal insulin.
+When injecting insulin, a long-acting insulin such as Lantus, Toujeo, Basaglar, or Levemir may be used to serve as basal insulin.
 When using an insulin pump, a small amount of rapid-acting insulin is infused all the time to provide basal insulin.
 Whichever method you use, your basal insulin should hold your blood glucose steady when you haven’t eaten or taken a bolus of rapid-acting insulin for several hours.
 This is usually best accomplished with an insulin pump.

 The amount of bolus (mealtime) insulin should be matched to the amount of carbohydrate being consumed, with appropriate adjustment for the premeal blood glucose level, anticipated physical activity, and amount of insulin remaining (if any) from the previous bolus.
 (If any of these concepts are unfamiliar to you, talk with your child’s physician or certified diabetes educator about learning more.)
 Again, this can be accomplished through injections of rapid-acting insulin at each meal and snack, but it is far easier and more practical to do with an insulin pump.
 Today’s insulin pumps have built-in software that can help calculate correct bolus dose sizes, and they can give doses in very small, precise increments.